chiefnarx/Juno_Web_Store/README.md

 ### 2. Data Cleaning and Transformation

 - Stored extracted data into Python lists
+- Structured the scraped data into a dictionary
-- Combined lists into a pandas DataFrame
+- Converted the dictionary into a pandas DataFrame
 - Transposed and validated structure for database insertion
-- Stripped whitespace and handled missing values
+- Replaced null entries in `former_price` with `'0'` and in `discount_percs` with `'0%'`

 ### 3. PostgreSQL Database Loading